Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates

-\textit{Suppression of critical phase by topological effect} --- In the following, we will focus on the case where we replace $R(c=1)$ matrix gates by swap gates randomly with probability $r$, depicted by (\ref{eq:circuit-piece}b).
-As shown in Fig.~\ref{fig:link_ent}(b), the link now preserves some entanglement.
-The question we want to ask is, how will this replacement affect the phase diagram?
-Naively, one might suspect an enriched phase diagram because the spanning number is unchanged by the replacements and there is extra entanglement preserved by a link.
-However, this is not the case.
-An intuitive way to understand this result is to see a swap gate as a sum of $R$ and $R^\dagger$ gates.
-The sum leads to a superposition of circuit configurations, which goes beyond the classical picture where the entanglement only rely on single configuration.
+\textit{Beyond CPLC: suppression of critical phase } --- In the following, we will focus on the case where we replace $R(c=1)$ matrix gates by SWAP gates randomly with probability $r$, depicted by (\ref{eq:circuit-piece}b).
+As shown in Fig.~\ref{fig:link_ent}(b), a link now contributes to some entanglement.
+Since a SWAP gate is a sum of $R$ and $R^\dagger$, the introduction of SWAP gates leads to a superposition of circuit configurations, which goes beyond the classical picture where the entanglement only rely on the spanning number of single configuration.
+Moreover, in terms of the topological invariant $\tau$, once a SWAP gate concatenates two distinct loops as in (\ref{eq:swap_gates}), it will bring an additional $g=\frac{1}{\sqrt{2}}<1$ factor into $\tau$.
+Varying $p$ only, $\tau$ decreases because there are more SWAP gates leading to more $g$ factors.
+Note that the application of $U$ on $\ket{\Psi}$ leads to a naive superposition based on $R$ matrix decomposition and (\ref{eq:inner_prod}),

-In the language of this work, by including swap gates in the circuit, there will be more and more structures associated with swap gates (\ref{eq:swap_gates}) as the system size $L$ grows.
-Thus on average, the expected number of $g$ factor, which contributes to the topological invariant $\tau$, increases with $L$.
-Since we need renormalization to ensure the diagrammatic representation consistent with the quantum state, the loop value $n$ effectively equals to $1$.
-This means $\tau$ will decrease because $g=\frac{1}{\sqrt{2}}<1$.
-Additionally, we note that the application of $U$ on $\ket{\Psi}$ leads to a naive superposition based on $R$ matrix decomposition and (\ref{eq:inner_prod})